cryptopunksnotdead/awesome-cryptopunks-bubble/PUNKS_TIMELINE.md

 June, 2021 - Punk #7532 purchased (wash trade / self-dealing ?) for US$ 11.8 million

 OpenSea market delists CryptoPhunks (on request by DMCA takedown send-in by the Larva Labs Bros).

+**January 2022 - Revival of CryptoPunks V1**

+Between March 2021 and January 2022 original hodlers of the CryptoPunks V1 tokens stared wrapping the tokens using the wrapper by 0xfoobar   (Punks appeared with a red ribbion on the top left).

+Franknft.eth   codes  a new wrapper (or really copies the wrapper from 0xfoobar) and changes the new punk v1 background to lavender (purple) with no ribbon  AND codes and stars a new zero-fee punk market.

+Franknft.eth wrapped CryptoPunks V1 start trading on OpenSea .

+**February 2022 - Lavra Labs Bros Self-Destruct Saga**

+Lavra Labs Bros sell 39 of the V1s (wrapped first - of course) held since 2017 pulling in about ~$US400 000 and THAN denounce CryptoPunks V1 in a "public service announcment" as fraud and worthless.

+Lavra Labs Bros force OpenSea again to remove CryptoPunks V1 from trading via another DMCA takedown.

+Punks V1 leads hire legal counsel to file a counter notice.
+Trading of V1 continues on zero-fee v1punks.io market and on LooksRare, Rarible & friends.